-Most Americans are aware that Medicare provides healthcare for citizens once they turn 65 as well as younger people with certain disabilities and end stage renal disease.
+Most Americans are aware that Medicare provides healthcare for citizens once they turn 65 as well as younger people with certain disabilities and end-stage renal disease.
 However, how to actually collect those benefits is a different story.
 There are several parts to Medicare that each cover separate areas of medical care, and depending on your needs, the parts that matter for you could vary.
-Understanding Medicare Parts A, B, C and the newer D can be the best place to begin as you determine what Medicare can and should do for you.
+Understanding Medicare Parts A, B, C, and D can be the best place to begin as you determine what Medicare can and should do for you.

 Medicare Part A

 Part A of Medicare is useful for nearly everyone.
 It covers hospital and some specialized nursing facility care as well as nursing home, hospice, and personal care with some restrictions.
 It even applies to blood transfusions of more than three pints.
 If you’ve worked for 10 years in the United States or are married to someone who is at least 62 and has worked that amount of time in the country, there is no monthly cost for Medicare Part A.

 However, there is an annual deductible — $1,408 in 2020 — and it’s continued to rise over time.
 (You can buy a supplemental Medigap policy to cover that if you wish.)
 There’s also a $341-per-day coinsurance fee after the first 60-day inpatient hospital care.
 This amount jumps up to $682 daily after 90 days.
 Once this point is reached, patients tap into a pool of 60 lifetime reserve days.
 Once these days are used up, inpatient hospital stays are no longer covered by Medicare.
 Similarly, there is a smaller coinsurance payment for stays at a skilled nursing facility after 20 days of care, and you are responsible for all costs after 100 days.